Materials-Consortia/OPTIMADE/optimade.rst

   - If a component of the position is unknown, the :val:`null` value SHOULD be provided instead (see section `Properties with an unknown value`_).
     Otherwise, it SHOULD be a float value, expressed in angstrom (Å).
     If at least one of the coordinates is unknown, the correct flag in the list property `structure_features`_ MUST be set.
-  - **Notes**: (for implementers) While this is unrelated to this OPTiMaDe specification: If you decide to store internally the :property:`cartesian_site_positions` as a float array, you might want to represent :val:`null` values with :field-val:`NaN` values.
+  - **Notes**: (for implementers) While this is unrelated to this OPTIMADE specification: If you decide to store internally the :property:`cartesian_site_positions` as a float array, you might want to represent :val:`null` values with :field-val:`NaN` values.
     The latter being valid float numbers in the IEEE 754 standard in `IEEE 754-1985 <https://doi.org/10.1109/IEEESTD.1985.82928>`__ and in the updated version `IEEE 754-2008 <https://doi.org/10.1109/IEEESTD.2008.4610935>`__.

 - **Examples**: